 It typically appears along the lower face: jaw, chin, and neck.
 It tends to follow a cyclical pattern, worsening in the seven to ten days before menstruation.
 The spots are often deeper, more painful, and slower to resolve than surface pimples.

 The nutritional approach for hormonal acne focuses on two things.
 First, reducing systemic inflammation, because elevated inflammatory markers make the hormonal skin response worse.
-Second, supporting liver clearance of excess hormones, particularly oestrogen, which the liver must process and excrete efficiently for hormonal balance to stabilise.
+Second, supporting a more balanced overall diet and routine, while recognising that hormone-related acne should be discussed with a clinician.

 The most relevant juice ingredients for hormonal acne are: turmeric and ginger for inflammation, celery for apigenin (a flavonoid with documented oestrogenic modulating activity), lemon and beetroot for liver support, and leafy greens for zinc and magnesium that support hormonal regulation at the cellular level.